Combodo/iTop/readme.txt

 When searching objects to add to the current object (when managing n:n relationships), set the default search params in order to stay in the current silo.
-Fixed issue: nobody in the list of persons to notify for portal users (security takes precedence) In the setup: increased Suhosin minimum value for get_max_value to 2048 due to a bug seen on some installations
+Fixed issue: nobody in the list of persons to notify for portal users (security takes precedence) In the setup: increased Suhosin minimum value for get_max_value to 2048 due to a bug seen on some installations Fix to have the proper use of GetEditValue... thanks to C. Naud SQL Block with parameters were always displayed as table, whatever their type...
+Removed a (useless) hardcoded reference to FunctionalCI that may break inthe display of the Impact Analysis (Tried to) improve the display of the Synchronization Tooltip that "sometimes" does not work on IE 8...
+Put some default reconciliation keys on Actions and Triggers to ease the use of CSV import Protect against an empty list of reconciliation keys in the interactive CSV Import Export for spreadsheets: transform keys (id of the queried object or external keys) into the corresponding friendly name

 3.2.
 Known limitations (https://sourceforge.net/apps/trac/itop/report/3)
      -----------------